V/H/S/Halloween: "Coochie Coochie Coo"

-Lacie and Kaleigh are high school students that decide to go out for one last night of trick-or-treating.
+Lacie and Kaleigh are high school students who decide to go out for one last night of trick-or-treating.
 They come across a trio of boys who tell them that "The Mommy" will get them because they are too old for trick-or-treating.
 The girls continue onward and begin to ruin other trick or treater's nights by stealing their candy.
 Kaleigh mentions to Lacie that a girl their age dressed as a cheerleader disappeared last year, but Lacie ignores it.
-They soon come across a house that appears out of nowhere and is disregarded by other trick or treaters.
+They soon come across a house that appears out of nowhere and is disregarded by other trick-or-treaters.
 They knock on the door and go inside, but discover that they are trapped by the Mommy who leaves behind squirming fetuses and trails of milk.

-Lacie and Kaleigh come across three other individuals including the cheerleader.
-They all have infantile faces and act like babies.
+Lacie and Kaleigh come across three other individuals, including the missing cheerleader, all of whom have infantile faces and act like babies.
 They also learn that the Mommy was once a woman who became pregnant as a result of rape.
 This woman hanged herself while pregnant to escape motherhood and now beckons victims into being her children.
-After making her fall asleep with a lullaby, the Mommy breaks Lacie's ribs and drags her away into the basement.
+After breaking her ribs, the Mommy makes Lacie fall asleep with a lullaby and drags her away into the basement.
 Kaleigh chases after her and discovers that The Mommy has already converted Lacie into one of her children.
 Resigned to her fate, Kaleigh lies down with the other victims as the Mommy sings her lullaby again.
-As her lullaby ends, the Mommy despairingly laughs as the footage ends.
+After finishing her song, the Mommy despairingly laughs as the footage ends.

 "Diet Phantasma" — First interlude

-Two new subjects, a man and woman known as 38 and 39, are brought in.
-The test does not go well; 38’s can sprays acid in his face, causing it to swell and the skin on his hands to tear off.
-39's can moves toward her as the tab flies off, enters her mouth, and exits through her throat, killing her.
+Two new subjects, a man and a woman known as 38 and 39, are brought in.
+The test does not go well; 38’s can spray acid in his face, causing it to swell and the skin on his hands to tear off.
+39's can move toward her as the tab flies off, enters her mouth, and exits through her throat, killing her.